-The kitchen garden at Grim’s Dyke enables us to supply fresh fruit, vegetables, edible flowers and herbs for our restaurant, as well as provide a rich environment for wild bees, insects and animals – and during Gilbert’s time, this wouldn’t have been any different.
+The kitchen garden at Grim’s Dyke supplies us with fresh fruit, vegetables, edible flowers and herbs for our restaurant guests.
+It also provides a rich environment for wild bees, insects and animals.
+During Gilbert’s time, this wouldn’t have been any different.

 Glass became cheaper

-Glass tax was abolished in 1845, followed three years later with the invention of plate glass AND the abolishment of window tax – meaning low priced glass.
-This enabled the Victorian kitchen garden to have glass houses and cold frames – and more growing space.
-They could have grapes on their table much later in the year, impressing their dinner guests with both the resulting bunches and bottles of wine.
+With the glass tax abolished in 1845, followed by the invention of plate glass AND the abolishment of window tax, glass was priced low.
+Meaning the Victorian kitchen garden could have glass houses and cold frames.
+This meant more growing space.
+Bringing with it grapes on their table much later in the year, which impressed their dinner guests.
+Both the resulting bunches and bottles of wine went down well.

 The importance of being walled

-The typical kitchen garden was walled on all four sides, with each wall providing protection and stability for fruit trees.
-It wasn’t uncommon for the walls to have hollow sections, where fires could be lit, to heat the walls and help provide a microclimate by raising the temperature of the garden by a few degrees.
+The typical kitchen garden was walled on all four sides, each wall providing protection and stability for fruit trees.
+It wasn’t uncommon for the walls to have hollow sections, where fires could be lit, to heat the walls.
+This helped provide a microclimate by raising the temperature of the garden by a few degrees.
 The North wall would be ideal for fruits that didn’t mind the cold weather, such as blackberries, redcurrants and blackcurrants.
 The East wall could play home to the hardier pears and apples, whilst the West wall was ideal for apples, pears, figs and plums.
 Finally, the South wall played host to grapes, peaches and nectarines.

-You can still see some of the original garden walls beside our kitchen garden and also in front of the Garden Suites and bedrooms.
+You can still see some of the original garden walls beside our kitchen garden and also in front of the Garden Suites and bedrooms today.

 The overall layout